A few years ago, I sat in my bedroom mentally chastising myself for how lax I’d become with my health habits.

 It worked!
 Exercising regularly motivated me to pay better attention to what I ate and whether I drank enough water.
 I didn’t want to spend time and energy exercising to get in shape and then dash it all with out-of-control eating.
 Exercising also gave me flexibility in my calorie intake.
 Because I exercised, I had to consume more calories.
 In fact, if I didn’t eat more to make up for the calories I’d burned, my body would respond to the deficit by storing fat.
 I didn’t want that!

-I’ve come to the conclusion that exercise is more important for our health than what we eat.
+I came to the conclusion that exercise is more important for my health than what I eat.

 My doctor confirmed my conclusion during my biannual visit this morning.
 She is new to the practice, so I told her a little about my health history including that I’d weighed 333 pounds at one time in my life.
 She congratulated me for losing the weight, and we talked briefly about weight loss methods.
 Then she emphasized the importance of exercise.

-“I think exercise is more important than what food we eat.”
+“I think exercise is more important than what food I eat.”
 I ventured.

 “It is,” she said.

-Try a new idea and pay attention to how you feel after you’ve been doing it for a few weeks.
+Try a new healthy living idea, like starting your day with a short walk to the corner and back.
+Pay attention to how you feel after you’ve been doing it for a few weeks.
 Do you feel empowered, happy, and at peace?
-Or do you feel like it isn’t right for you?
+Or do you feel guilt and frustration.
+Does it feel right for you?
 This is how you form an individual healthy living plan.